lshtm-genomics/omics-course/docs/other-omics/transcriptomics.md

 dds$condition <- factor(dds$condition, levels = c("l1","l4"))
 ```

-We can then run the differential expression anaylisis by calling the function DESeq(), which will normalise the data and compare between the two groups established (l1 and l4).
+We can then run the differential expression analysis by calling the function DESeq(), which will normalise the data and compare between the two groups established (l1 and l4).
 We can store the results in a variable called 'res':

 ```
 dds <- DESeq(dds)